Find the current Annual Health and Medical Record (AHMR) at www.scouting.org/health-and-safety/ahmr.

 First aid and WFA are important to participants in BSA programs.
 The BSA strongly recommends that participants avail themselves of CPR with automatic external defibrillator (AED) training, along with first-aid and wilderness first-aid training.
 For certain program participation, there may be requirements for first aid, wilderness first aid, and CPR/AED.
 There are no unit-centric requirements at this time.

-First aid, WFA, CPR/AED may be taught by instructors currently trained by a nationally certified provider such as the American Red Cross, American Heart Association, Emergency Care and Safety Institute, or American Safety and Health Institute.
+First aid, WFA, CPR/AED must be taught by instructors currently trained by a nationally certified provider such as the American Red Cross, American Heart Association, Emergency Care and Safety Institute, or American Safety and Health Institute.
 Cub Scouts can even be taught this valuable skill in a family-type setting.
 Online-only courses are not accepted if a certification is required.
 The BSA will accept nationally recognized blended courses—such as from the American Heart Association, American Red Cross, Emergency Care and Safety Institute—where competency can be demonstrated to an instructor.

 Further information and advancement in first aid may include wilderness first responder (WFR) and wilderness emergency medical technician (WEMT).